 Jakob Bragg (b.
 1990) is an Australian composer, born and raised in the subtropics, he now resides in the temperate south of Melbourne.

-His music has been performed across the Eastern Australian states, throughout Asia (China, Vietnam, Thailand, Malaysia, Cambodia, Myanmar), and Europe (Austria, Netherlands, Italy), featured on CutCommon, Partial Durations, Making Waves, and heard on ABC Radio National and 3MBS.
+His music has been performed across the Eastern Australian states, throughout Asia (China, Vietnam, Thailand, Malaysia, Cambodia, Myanmar), Europe (Austria, Netherlands, Italy), the USA, and featured on CutCommon, Partial Durations, Making Waves, and heard on ABC Radio National and 3MBS.

 Jakob has been selected to participate in composer development programmes including the IMPULS Academy (Austria), Symphony Australia’s TSO Composers’ School, the Melbourne Arts Centre’s 5x5x5, Tilde Festival Academy, AYO’s National Music Camp, and has participated in workshops with the Melbourne Symphony Orchestra and The Australian Voices.
 He has received awards including the Adolph Spivakovsky Prize for Composition (VCA/MCM), Glen Johnston Commissions Project, Sydney Eisteddfod Open Composition Section, Owen Fletcher Postgraduate Prize, Silver Harris and Jeff Peck prize, the A.G.
 Francis Prize (QCGU), and an Australian Postgraduate Award.